Surgical Procedures: Surgery and Staging for Testicular Cancer

 Recovery from a testicular surgery may include a stay in the hospital for one to ten days, depending on the extent of the procedure you have had.
 You may have a temporary urinary catheter to drain urine from your bladder.
-This is typically removed in 2-4 days, depending on your surgical procedure.
+This is often taken out in 2-4 days.
 You will be told how to care for your incision before leaving the hospital.

 Your medical team will discuss with you the medications you will be taking blood clot, constipation and infection prevention, and pain and nausea management.

 - Wear a scrotal support and use ice packs as directed.

 - Take pain medication as prescribed.